Your Reliable Rigid PCB Manufacturer in China

 Visual Inspection: You can perform the visual quality inspection using a gauge, ruler, glass and vernier caliper, etc.

-Rigid PCB Quality Control
+Rigid printed circuit board Quality Control

 Electrical Inspection: You can also call it, connecting performance tests.
 You can use a multimeter and test the conductivity of conductive patterns of your rigid PCB.